sskorol/mocha-allure2-example/README.md

 # Allure 2 Mocha Report Examples

-This project demonstrates how to use [allure-js](https://github.com/allure-framework/allure-js) with [ts-test-decorators](https://github.com/sskorol/ts-test-decorators).
+This project demonstrates how to use [allure-js](https://github.com/allure-framework/allure-js) with the official allure-decorators module.
+Note that it's based on the previous [ts-test-decorators](https://github.com/sskorol/ts-test-decorators) implementation.

 ## Usage